 However, as we’ll see, the attractive way of life in Luxembourg is drawing in permanent visitors, causing this population to rise at a faster rate than those of neighboring countries.

 Luxemborg is the second richest country in the world, and its GDP per capita has been consistently ranked as the highest (or one of) in the world for years.

 The Luxembourg government has often tried to attract lucrative startups to headquarter there as well, with both Amazon (Europe) and Skype taking them up on the offer.

 The wealth of the country is reflected in other ways too – for instance, the minimum wage is the highest in all of Europe (at a whopping €2,142 per month in 2020 – does anyone fancy relocating?).

-With these kinds of salaries, perhaps it should come as no surprise that the standard of living is high in Luxembourg.
-This is highlighted by the fact that Luxembourg City, the country’s capital, has more Michelin star restaurants per capita than any other city in the world.
+With these kinds of salaries, perhaps it should come as no surprise that the standard of living is high in Luxembourg city.
+And Luxembourg City, the country’s capital, has more Michelin star restaurants per capita than any other city in the world.
 If you’re there and fancy some top-notch dining, check out this handy Michelin Guide for Luxembourg.